The best Verizon MVNO carriers: our top picks

 Why you can trust Android Central

 Our top vote goes to Visible, as the Verizon-owned prepaid carrier makes things easy as pie with three feature-laden plans for you to pick from.
 All give unlimited talk and text, mobile hotspot usage at 5/10/15Mbps, and a whole lot more, with the higher Visible Plus and Visible Plus Pro plans also giving access to Verizon's 'Ultra-Wideband' 5G network, smartwatch service, and a bunch of international benefits.
 Even better, the prices for all plans include fees and taxes, so you pay what you see.
 On the other hand, US Mobile offers a bunch of perks that make its plans stand out.
-The two highest unlimited plans offer lots of premium data, dedicated hotspot data, as well as international calling &texting benefits.
-The highest plan even makes you eligible for a $15 per month bundle having a variety of subscription services such as Spotify Family, Max, and PlayStation Plus, provided you sign up for three lines.
+The two highest unlimited plans offer lots of premium data, dedicated hotspot data, as well as international calling and texting benefits.
+The highest plan even makes you eligible for a $15 per month bundle having a range of subscription services like Spotify Family, Max, and PlayStation Plus, provided you sign up for three lines.

 - MVNO deals: Mint Mobile | Visible | Boost | Tello | Cricket Wireless